brittonlaroche/Oracle-Confluent-MongoDB/README.md

 # Oracle-Confluent-MongoDB
 Migrate Oracle data to MongoDB with Confluent Cloud

 The following __"Hands-on Lab"__ will allow you to migrate Oracle data to MongoDB with the use of the Confluent Cloud.
 Depending on your familiarity with MongoDB and The Confluent Cloud and the AWS management console, the lab can be anywhere from 60 to 90 minutes in total.
+Assuming you have an existing Oracle development databse accesible to the cloud you can skip the first step and use your own database.

 ## Create an Oracle Database